 Our focus on conserving farmland ensures that it will be affordable and available for future farmers.
 With the help of the state’s Agricultural Preservation Restriction (APR) Program, FLT has helped dozens of farmers keep and grow their family farms, making our region one of the best places to obtain fresh, healthy food.

 Support land conservation in your community AND maximize your donation to the Franklin Land Trust.

-For every dollar we receive between now and June 30, 2014, up to $20,000, a generous donor will match dollar for dollar!
+For every dollar we receive between now and December 10, 2014, a generous donor will match dollar for dollar!